Abhishek2106-ai/heart-disease-prediction/README.md

 # Heart Disease Prediction

-A machine learning project that predicts the likelihood of heart disease using a KNN classification model.
+This project develops a machine learning classification model to predict the likelihood of heart disease based on patient clinical features.

+Multiple classification algorithms were trained and compared, including Logistic Regression, KNN, Naive Bayes, Decision Tree, and SVM.

+Among the tested models, KNN achieved the best performance with an accuracy of 88.59% and an F1 score of 89.86%.
+The trained KNN model was then integrated into an interactive Streamlit web application.

 ## Live Demo